biomedical-data-science-internship/.github/profile/README.md

 ## Schedule

 The table below gives the rough schedule of activities for the 10-week internship.
 All BDSI interns and mentors meet on Mondays at 10:00 AM in conference room 306.
-On Wednesdays, we have a one-hour mentoring meeting with the [Summer Research Scholars (SRS)](https://www.uthsc.edu/summer-research-scholars/index.php) program at UTHSC and the [BSURE](https://csubsure.wordpress.com/) program at Colorado State.
+On Wednesdays, we have a one-hour mentoring meeting with the [Summer Research Scholars (SRS)](https://www.uthsc.edu/summer-research-scholars/index.php) program at UTHSC.

 The table below lists the initial schedule of events planned at this time; it will be updated periodically.